 Terrific series of books about six generations of the farming family Vialhe in the Corrèze, from 1900 up to the late 1980s.
 The books chronicle their lives and the revolutionary changes that took place in the French countryside during that period.
 A way of life that had lasted for more than 1,000 years was swept away in the space of 50.
 You get wrapped up with the convincing characters.
 The series should have finished at the end of the 3rd book, but Michelet succumbed to pressure from his public and publishers and wrote a concluding 4th book, which is weaker than the others.

 4. Une Vie (1883) by Guy de Maupassant

 Achingly sad tale of the blighted dreams of a romantic young woman, Jeanne, who has been wrapped in cotton wool by her parents in Normandy.
 She marries the first (gold-digging) comer who is already sleeping with the family maid and who subsequently has a liaison with the wife of an aristocratic couple.
 The lovers are murdered by the jealous husband.
 Everybody spoils the child of Jeanne’s unhappy union with the defunct gold-digger and the boy eventually ruins the family, which has subsidised his ill-advised commercial ventures.
 Jeanne is forced to sell the family château and live with the maid in a modest cottage.

 5. Madame Bovary (1856) by Gustave Flaubert

 Another romantic young woman, taken in more by style than substance, marries a dull and talentless local doctor and settles down to tedious French provincial life.
 She relieves the boredom and disappointment by having flings with a series of love rats, though her naïve husband suspects nothing.
-Eventually, abandoned by her lovers and irretrievably in debt, she takes poison and dies an unpleasant death.
+Don’t expect a happy ending.

 For Numbers 6-10 click here.